bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-id         int     The user ID for this user. real_name  string  The 'real' name for this user, if any. name       string  The user's Bugzilla login. email      string  The user's email address.
-Currently this is the same value as
+id         int     The user ID for this user. real_name  string  The 'real' name for this user, if any. name       string  The user's Bugzilla login.
-                   the name.
 =========  ======  ==============================================================

 Flag object: